Firstly it is important to understand that the micropigmentation/tattooing process is exactly that a process…

 Q. How long does my tattoo last?

 Unlike a permanent tattoo we use organic pigments which are designed to break down over time.
 Also we are not going as deep in the skin as a permanent tattoo, therefore it is called a semi-permanent procedure.
-Please be aware that they will fade over time, we recommend a colour refresher once a year to keep them looking on fleek!
-That’s not to say that some peoples skin may hold the colour really well and have much less fading than other skins!
+However all cosmetic tattoos should be looked as a more permanent decision, as they need maintenance to colour correct as time goes on.
+Please be aware that they will fade over time, we recommend a colour refresher once a year to keep them looking their best.
+Some peoples skin may hold the colour really well and have much less fading than other skins!
 No one skin is the same in the colour retention and there is no guarantees on how long it will last!

 Q. How long should I allow for my appointment?